Seto Inland Sea

 In 1988, the graceful Seto Ohashi Bridge was completed, and Shamijima offers a striking view of this wonder of modern technology, the world’s longest two-tiered bridge.
 On the island’s west shore lies a sheltered beach that is highly popular in summer and a great place to watch the Inland Sea’s magnificent sunsets.

-Situated in the Shiwaku islands, Honjima served as the political center for the Shiwaku Suigun, a maritime force that controlled the surrounding sea for several centuries.
-Tricky currents and hidden shoals make navigation in this region treacherous, and the local people were both expert navigators and shipbuilders.
-Japan’s land-based rulers were so reliant on them for shipping and naval protection that in the late 16th century they granted them permission to rule the Shiwaku islands through a collective of 650 local men known as ninmyo.
+Situated in the Shiwaku archipelago, Honjima was once the political center of the Shiwaku Suigun, a maritime force that controlled the surrounding sea for several centuries.
+Tricky currents and hidden shoals make navigation in this region treacherous, and Japan’s land-based rulers relied on the expertise of local navigators and sailors for shipping and for naval protection.
 In the mid-nineteenth century, it was Shiwaku seamen who manned the Kanrinmaru, the first ship to carry Japanese across the Pacific to acquire the fruits of Western learning.

-Honjima’s past glory is reflected in the elegant Edo and Meiji period buildings, of which over 100 have been restored in the Kasaoka district.
-Kinbansho, the former seat of island government, has been converted into a museum that houses such precious artifacts as documents stamped with the seals of the three most influential leaders of the late 16th century: Nobunaga Oda, Hideyoshi Toyotomi and Ieyasu Tokugawa.
+Honjima’s shipbuilders were also expert carpenters, a fact reflected in the village’s elegant traditional architecture.
+Many buildings date from the 18th and 19th centuries, and some are even older.
+In the Kasashima district, a whole neighborhood of such buildings has been skillfully restored.
+Kinbansho, the island’s former seat of government, has been converted into a museum housing such precious artifacts as documents stamped with the seals of Nobunaga Oda, Hideyoshi Toyotomi and Ieyasu Tokugawa, the three most influential leaders of the late 16th century.

 Takamijima lies to the west of Takamatsu city and can be reached from Tadotsu Port.
 Takamijima’s harbor and two small settlements are clustered around the island’s southern tip at the foot of a steep 300-meter hill.
 There is not much farmland, but for several centuries the island supported up to 1500 inhabitants who were engaged in shipping and fishing.
 More recently the pyrethrum plant, a natural insecticide, was cultivated for export.